kellywu3/Basic-Graph-Algorithm-Animations/README.md

     while sssp doesn't include all nodes {

-        let minimum_distance_node be a node not in SSSP with the minimum distance from SSSP update distances of all adjacent vertices to be the distance from the source to the adjacent vertex
+        let minimum_distance_node be a node not in sssp with the minimum distance from sssp update distances of all adjacent vertices to be the distance from the source to the adjacent vertex

     }